 The asset protection allowance shelters a portion of parent assets on the Free Application For Federal Student Aid (FAFSA).
 This helps more students qualify for needs-based financial aid.

 Unfortunately, the FAFSA asset protection allowance has been steadily decreasing for over a decade.
-And on the 2022-2023 FAFSA (which families will start filing on October 1, 2021) it will drop to zero for single parents and to a record low for married parents.
+And on the 2023-2024 FAFSA (which families will start filing on October 1, 2022) it will drop to zero for all parents.

 Why are these changes happening and how will students be impacted financially?
 We'll answer both of those questions below.
 We'll also make a few recommendations for how Congress can address the asset protection allowance problem.